While he doesn’t like to brag about it, Jeffrey Hyman founded Pret A Manger, the famous sandwich shop, in 1983.

 Hyman is, of course, the chairman and founder of the Food & Drink Innovation Network.
 However, Pret A Manger was founded by Jeffrey Hyman in 1983.
 Together with a group of stakeholders, Hyman opened the first Pret A Manger in Hampstead, North West London.

 The now famous name Pret A Manger, which means ready-to-eat, was coined by Hyman’s sister Valerie, a fashion Guru, who morphed the title from Pret A Porter, meaning ready to wear.

 The outlet focused on an intriguing gourmet + ready-to-eat positioning which was inspired by the Traiteurs of Paris combined with the upscale steel and chrome sandwich bars of New York City.
 The fusion of sophistication + convenience was unique at the time.

-The ‘flag-ship’ store, located strategically opposite Hampstead Underground station, had its own kitchen and offered ready-to-eat French classics such as Boeuf Bourguignon, Coq Au Vin, freshly cooked vegetables, an array of salads and regional cheeses, as well as filled baguettes, pastries, and the sandwiches which characterise the Prets of today.
+The first ever Pret A Manger was located strategically opposite Hampstead Underground station.
+It had its own kitchen and offered ready-to-eat French classics such as Boeuf Bourguignon, Coq Au Vin, freshly cooked vegetables, an array of salads and regional cheeses, as well as filled baguettes, pastries, and the sandwiches which characterise the Prets of today.
 Most of the products were taken away, but there was a small cafe area for customers to eat and drink in the store.